edaehn/bitsgalore.github.io/_posts/2017-07-12-Update-on-Isolyzer-UDF-HFS-and-more.md

 ## Postscript (4 September 2017)

-As I just moved published this version of *Isolyzer* as a regular (non-beta) release, I updated all links to the *isolyzer* repo to point to the master branch.
+As I just published this version of *Isolyzer* as a regular (non-beta) release, I updated all links to the *isolyzer* repo to point to the master branch.